aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

    .. py:attribute:: unknownArrayProperty

-      :type: any[]
+      :type: (any or undefined)[]

    .. py:attribute:: unknownMapProperty

-      :type: string => any
+      :type: string => (any or undefined)

-   .. py:attribute:: unknownProperty
+   .. py:attribute:: anyProperty

-      :type: any
+      :type: any or undefined

    .. py:attribute:: optionalEnumValue

       :type: :py:class:`~jsii-calc.StringEnum`\  or undefined

+   .. py:attribute:: unknownProperty

+      :type: any or undefined

 AllTypesEnum (enum)